arthurbdiniz/arthurbdiniz/dev-to/upgrade-es.md

 ---
-layout: post
-title: Upgrade Elasticsearch from 2.3 to 7.4
+title: "Upgrade Elasticsearch from 2.3 to 7.4"
-date: 2020-06-24
+published: false
-desc: "Sometimes it is common just to deploy a Elasticsearch domain at AWS and forget to keep it up-to-date with the latest version.
+description: "Sometimes it is common just to deploy a Elasticsearch domain at AWS and forget to keep it up-to-date with the latest version.
 After a while, you realize that it’s five major releases behind the stable version and there’s no straight path to upgrade."
-keywords: ""
-categories: [AWS]
-tags: [AWS, Elasticsearch, Upgrade]
+tags: AWS, Elasticsearch, Upgrade
-icon: icon-aws
+canonical_url: null
+series: AWS
 ---

 Sometimes it is common just to deploy a Elasticsearch domain at AWS and forget to keep it up-to-date with the latest version.
 After a while, you realize that it's five major releases behind the stable version and there's no straight path to upgrade.